Top 7 MetaMask Alternatives in 2026

 MetaMask SDK is great for connecting existing crypto power users.

-However, if you want to onboard mainstream users, eliminate popups, and create a seamless in-app experience, Openfort is the best alternative for building secure, embedded smart wallets.
+However, if you want to onboard mainstream users, eliminate popups, and create a seamless in-app experience with built-in gasless transactions, Openfort is the best alternative for building secure, embedded smart wallets—with transparent, usage-based pricing that charges per operation rather than per user.

 Share this article